redirut/HGEApp/README.md

 ---
 url:
-**POST**    `/add/{cityName}/add`
+**POST**    `/noteTo/{cityName}`

 info:
 Add new note to exist city.
+Note enter in body.

 example:

-    curl -v -H "Content-Type: application/json" -X POST -d 'Minsk a large town' http://localhost:666/add/Minsk/add
+    curl -v -H "Content-Type: application/json" -X POST -d 'Minsk a large town' http://localhost:666/noteTo/Minsk

 ---
 url:
 **POST**    `/update`

 info:
-Update city by id, the id of the object being updated must be set to json object.
+Update city by an id, the id of the object being an updated must be set to in json object.

 example: